meyergames/noita-mod-d2d-content-pack/README.md

 ...and much more!

-You can pull this repo into your mod folder to play it, or you can download it through the Steam Workshop:
+To play with this mod, you can either pull this repo into your mods folder, or download it through the Steam Workshop:

 https://steamcommunity.com/sharedfiles/filedetails/?id=3559987358